klostest/klostest.github.io/book.md

 I hope you find this book helpful on your journey to becoming a data scientist.

-Please let me know if you spot any errors, have a question, or other feedback.
+Please let me know if you spot any errors, have a question, or other feedback, by using the form at the bottom of the page.

 # Errors